nodejs/build/doc/meetings/build-wg-meeting-2017-02-07.md

 ### Document nightly [592](https://github.com/nodejs/build/issues/593)
 * some discussion of how it works
-* JoãR will add links to scripts into issue, Michael to submit PR with doc
+* JoãRwill add links to scripts into issue, Michael to submit PR with doc

 ### Reproducable builds: [#589](https://github.com/nodejs/build/issues/589)
 * Waiting on availability of somebody to have enough time to tackle it